saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 The device selection page will open, with the option to test on a real device or a virtual device.

 :::note
-If you are testing an IOS app, the device selection will only display the type (real/virtual) configured on the app.
+If you are testing an iOS app, the device selection will only display the type (real/virtual) configured on the app.
 :::

 To mark a device as a favorite so you can find it easily in the future, click the pin icon next to the device name.